dma CLINICAL PILATES™ & EDUCATION COURSES

 Physiotherapist and former professional dancer with the Australian Ballet, Craig Phillips, pioneered the Clinical Pilates process over 30 years ago by linking the emerging spinal stability research to the work of Joseph Pilates and his contemporaries.

 With exercise growing as the co-treatment of choice with the majority of medical conditions, Clinical Pilates has evolved as a “Movement Based Classification & Treatment” (MBCT) approach aimed at managing the more costly chronic and recurrent injury problems.
 With research evidence moving away from “Structure Based Classification” and dwindling support for “structural” tests (such as shoulder impingement’s, knee and hip structure tests, and spinal tests) the MBCT process allows a clinical pathway to include / exclude differential diagnoses and compare clinical findings against radiological findings.

-Clinical Pilates is unique, being the only Pilates approach to “distill” the exercise repertoire into a clinical package related to the translational evidence model.
-This allows integration with the broad knowledge base of physiotherapists, where the links to other treatment philosophies taught at the post graduate level can be demonstrated.
+Clinical Pilates is unique, being the only Pilates approach use heuristics to “distill” the exercise repertoire into a clinical package related to the translational evidence model.
+This focuses the broad pathology knowledge base of physiotherapists, where the links to other treatment philosophies taught at the post graduate level can be demonstrated.